Codium-ai/AlphaCodium/README.md

 ## Acknowledgments
 Our process CodeContests dataset is based on the original [CodeContests](https://huggingface.co/datasets/deepmind/code_contests) dataset.
-We removed the train set (which is not relevant for our work), and did some post-processing and cleaning to the validation and test sets.
+We removed the train set (which is not relevant to our work) and did some post-processing and cleaning to the validation and test sets.

 ## Citation